EndaMagennis/tuatha_transport/README.md

         * Includes textarea
         * Includes submit input

-The goal is to alow the user to make tailored requests for jobs and recieve email feedback in a timely manner
+The goal is to allow the user to make tailored requests for jobs and recieve email feedback in a timely manner
 ![Pricing](documentation/pricing-desktop.png)

 ---